-Located near Evergreen, CO, Bergen Peak can be seem from Denver, however it's peak is somewhat hard to make out for it blends in with the surrounding, higher peaks just to the west.
+Located near Evergreen, CO, Bergen Peak can be seen from Denver, however, it's peak is somewhat hard to make out for it blends in with the surrounding, higher peaks just to the west.

 Bergen Peak is an unranked peak with a prominence of 248'.

 Bergen Peak's summit is actually in a Denver Mountain Park, but it's eastern and southern approaches start in the Elk Meadows Jefferson County Open Space.

 From the wooded and rather flat summit of Bergen Peak the views are somewhat obscured due to the trees, however from a vantage point just south of the actual summit there are nice views in all directions except the north.
 From this rocky viewpoint, you can see the peaks of the Mt.
 Evans massif, including Epaulet Mountain, Spalding Mountain, Mount Warren, and Mount Evans as well as Chief and Squaw Mountains to the west.
 To the south Thunder Butte can be seen and Pikes Peak rears its head in the far distance.
 Mount Morrison, Denver and the plains can be seen to the east.